mobacon/ldmicro/README.md

 ```

 Ensure that CMake, MinGW and MSYS are installed and in your path.
-LANGUAGE can be set to EN, DE, FR, ES, IT, PT or TR.
+LANGUAGE can be set to EN, DE, FR, ES, IT, PT, TR or CN.

 Compiling on Linux